-Puranas — ancient books of Sanatana Dharma, Hindu religion — are replete with legends of devasur sangrama, battles between the gods and demons.
-In unmistakable terms, they also shed light on the secrets of the inner world- body, mind, soul, and cosmos, they are full of stories of devotion and resolve, of fervor and faith, of good and bad.
+The Puranas — the ancient books of Sanatana Dharma, the Hindu religion — are replete with legends of devasur sangrama, battles between the gods and the demons.
+In unmistakable terms, they also shed light on the secrets of the inner world – body, mind, soul, and cosmos, they are full of stories of devotion and resolve, of fervor and faith, of good and bad.

 Most religions entertain the notion of gods and demons.
 Even Buddhism, the quintessential path of meditation, where Buddha tried to explain everything as a manifestation of the mind, is not without the concept of Mara, the demon.
 Various Buddhist schools acknowledge the concept of wrathful deities like Yidam and protector deities like Tara.

-Gods and demons represent elements of your inner world; gods are positive emotions, and demons are negative emotions.
+Gods and demons represent the elements of your inner world; the gods are positive emotions and the demons are negative emotions.

-Gods represent truth, and demons represent falsehood; the former signifies compassion, goodness, and the latter indicate everything opposite of that.
-The demons may win some battles, even if temporarily, the war is ultimately won by the gods.
+Gods represent truth, and demons represent falsehood; the former signify compassion, goodness, and the latter indicate everything opposite of that.
+The demons may win some battles, even if temporarily, but the war is ultimately won by the gods.

 Meditationally speaking, gods and demons draw their power from the same source — your mind, it is a shared resource.
 So, if you strengthen your positive side, the negative one wanes automatically.

-A sage asked his disciples, “I’ve two bulls in my mind.
-One is eternally, calm and happy.
+A sage asked his disciples, “I have two bulls in my mind.
+One is eternally calm and happy.
 The other one is always restless and indisposed.
 If the two go to fight, who will win?”